May a Christian be a patriot? May a Christian in the United States be a patriot? He may, he should, and in many cases, he must.

 It means: pray that the civil magistrate leaves you alone so you can train your children in the Faith and you can live to please God and your church can preach the gospel.
 When Paul wrote this, the despotic Roman Empire was not in the habit of acting so honorably, and it got worse as time went by.
 So our Christian forebears in the early church sorely needed this prayer.

 But the United States is a very different case.
 The U. S., it just so happens, was founded largely to fulfill just the sort of pro-liberty, non-interventionist role the Bible envisions.
 The Founders, whatever their flaws, were to the man, dogged defenders of religious liberty.
-Although they were influenced by a nascent Enlightenment rationalism, most were professing Christians (see the extensive evidence presented in M. E. Bradford’s Religion and the Framers).
+Although some of them were influenced by a conservative Enlightenment rationalism, most were professing Christians (see the extensive evidence presented in M. E. Bradford’s Religion and the Framers).
 This is why they did not establish a national church — they did not want to disturb the various states’ established Christian churches.
 This is why they produced a federal Constitution, which elaborately checked sinful men’s insatiable lust for power, including the sinners who happened to be politicians.
 This is why they drafted a Bill of Rights, which jealously guarded religious liberty.
 This is why they wrote that one of the nation’s great objectives is “to provide for the common defense.”
 As Eric Hoffer once said, this nation was founded by people who basically wanted to be left alone.
 This just happens to be the sort of civil government the Bible demands we pray for.

 The Great American Experiment